Best canals in Amsterdam

 Many Amsterdam locals will agree that the Brouwersgracht is the most beautiful canal of Amsterdam.
 In 2007, when local newspaper ‘Het Parool’ asked its readers to vote for the most beautiful street of Amsterdam, Brouwersgracht actually ended top of the list.

-What is it that makes Brouwersgracht such a beautiful canal?
+What is it that makes Brouwersgracht the most beautiful canal?

 It’s probably a combination of things: